 During the program, students will participate in service learning activities, field trips, and fieldwork and capstone placement in many facilities.
-All students must comply with state laws where a facility is located as well as all facility regulations and policies.
+All students must comply with state laws where a facility is

 HIPPA/Confidentiality

 All patient/client and proprietary information is considered confidential and protected by law, including the 1996 Health Insurance Portability and Accountability Act (HIPAA).
 Students have an ethical and legal obligation to protect confidential information and to refrain from obtaining information that is not relevant to their assignment.